fastly/sigsci-splunk-app/README.md

+### Supportability notice 📖
+This app is considered open source and **has no official SLA**.
+If you are experiencing issues with the app itself please raise an issue via github issues rather than contacting fastly support.
+Otherwise, if you are experiencing issues with the API itself, please raise an issue via support@fastly.com

 # Signal Sciences TA for Splunk App

 This app for Splunk connects to the Signal Sciences API in order to pull data into Splunk.